Joseph Kallas: Biography

-Joseph Kallas was ordained a priest on 13 August 1958 by the White Fathers, and joined to the Melkite congregation Missionary Society of St. Paul, where he was Superior General from 1987 to 1993.
+Kallas was born, in Fakiha, Lebanon.
+He was ordained a priest on 13 August 1958 by the White Fathers, and joinedthe Melkite congregation Missionary Society of St. Paul, where he was Superior General from 1987 to 1993.
 On 15 January 2000 Kallas was appointed Archbishop of Beirut and Byblos of the Melkites.
 The ordination took place on 19 February 2000 and was performed by Jean Mansour SMSP, Titular Archbishop "pro hac vice" of Apamea in Syria of Greek Melkites and Auxiliary Bishop of Antioch.
 André Haddad BS, Archbishop of Zahle and Furzol, and Jean Assaad Haddad, Archbishop of Tyre were his co-consecrators.
-On May 25, 2010 Kallas resigned from his office of bishop.
+On May 25, 2010, Kallas resigned from his office of bishop.